kavinda-100/ocean-faucet/README.md

 ### 🌐 Frontend Development

-The frontend is built with modern web technologies and Web3 integration:
+The frontend is fully developed and integrated with the deployed contract:

 **Tech Stack:**